What to do at New Jersey's Most Popular Beaches

 Brick Township operates three ocean beaches and one riverfront beach at Windward Beach Park.
 Clean, family friendly beaches with easy parking, snack bar, bathrooms, and lifeguards.
 Daily beach fee for ages 13+.
 No beach fee for kids 12 & under.

-- July 2025: Brick Township’s Summerfest Concerts@ 7:00 pm, Windward Beach Park.
+- July 2026: Brick Township’s Summerfest Concerts at 7:00 pm, Windward Beach Park.
 Fireworks after each concert.

 Exit 98 or 82 to Lavalette and Ortley Beaches